seung-lab/euclidean-distance-transform-3d/README.md

 We handle multiple labels by preprocessing the image as follows:

 1. If a pixel corresponds to the label 0, set the vertex height to zero.
+    (Due to the X pass already doing this, this may be unnecessary.)
 2. Track the label, if it changes, set the vertex height to the current unit distance setting (anisotropy) for both the current index and the previous index (if its label is non-zero).